leankyr/Kastor_ee_auth_ROS_practise_problems/README.md

-This are the solutions for some of the problems from kastor ee auth [Kastor.ee.auth](https://kastor.ee.auth.gr/bootstrapping-ros-tasks-and-tutorials)
+This are the solutions for some of the problems from [Kastor.ee.auth](https://kastor.ee.auth.gr/bootstrapping-ros-tasks-and-tutorials)